The Landscape of Ottawa logistics roadmap, view of the Chateau Laurier.

 The Slow Travel Method

-Roland Bast’s work follows a storytelling framework known as The Slow Travel Method — an approach built on logistics, heritage, and cinematic patience.
+Roland Bast’s work follows a framework he calls The Slow Travel Method.

-The Slow Travel Method combines:
+The Slow Travel Method Brings Together

 ➡ Learn the Slow Travel Method